 Our Insider Trading Standard prohibits employees from releasing material, non-public information about Schlumberger, such as financial results, changes in dividends and earnings, mergers and acquisitions, and business strategies.
 Employees are required to keep such information confidential, including all non-public and insider information that relates to Schlumberger or its financial position.
-Also, employees may not buy or sell Schlumberger Limited stock or publicly traded derivatives until the information becomes public, nor may they act to acquire or sell stocks and derivatives of companies with which Schlumberger does business until the information is public knowledge (Code of Conduct, p.
-15).
+Also, employees may not buy or sell Schlumberger Limited stock or publicly traded derivatives until the information becomes public, nor may they act to acquire or sell stocks and derivatives of companies with which Schlumberger does business until the information is public knowledge.